Recruiter’s guide to the job interview process: steps, timeline, and how to improve it

 6. Invitation to a social gathering

-Candidates who have made it to this phase of the job interview process are invited to a social gathering or dinner with the hiring manager and their potential team members.
+Candidates who have made it to this phase of the job interview process may be invited to a social gathering or dinner with the hiring manager and their potential team members.
+This can be either virtual or in-person, depending on the nature of the role and company.

 This is an opportunity to see the candidate in a more relaxed environment and to watch how well they interact with their future teammates.